-ARCEx is a research collaboration between academia (6 universities and 4 research institutes) and industry (8 oil companies).
+ARCEx is a research collaboration between academia (6 universities and 4 research institutes) and industry (6 industry companies).
 Through a common effort, we contribute to the understanding of the geology and resource potential of the high north, we develop new geophysical exploration techniques suitable for the Arctic, and we develop new models for environmental risk connected to operations in the north.

 ARCEx will educate and train highly competent candidates for the industry and academia within petroleum geology and environment, and the centre will recruit at least 27 PhD and postdoctoral fellows.
 The centre has established a Master’s specialization in petroleum geology at UiT The Arctic University of Norway.

 The research is carried out at 6 universities (UiT, NTNU, UiO, UiB, UNIS and UiS) and 4 research institutions (Akvaplan-niva, IRIS, NGU and Norut).
 The Department of Geosciences at UiT The Arctic University of Norway (UiT) is the host institution for the research centre.